DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 - `IQuote` is now a reusable (chainable) type.
 It auto-selects `Close` price as the _default_ consumed value.

 - `TQuote` custom quote types now have to implement the `IReusable` interface to support chaining operations.
-The best way to fix is to change your `TQuote` to implement a `IReusable.Value` pointer to your `IQuote.Close` price.
+The best way to fix is to change your `TQuote` to implement the `IReusable.Value` pointer to your `IQuote.Close` price.
 See [the Guide](/guide) for more information.
 Example:

   ```csharp
   public record MyCustomQuote (